 Gain knowledge of advanced directives and multidisciplinary team/support systems for chronically ill and dying patients.

-Your fellowship will likely be divided into blocks (usually 1 month in length) of inpatient consults or working with patients in a palliative care unit, hospice outpatient visits—typically within a patient’s home, inpatient hospice both acute and long-term care, and electives in pediatrics, geriatrics or interventional pain.
+Your fellowship will likely be divided into blocks (usually one month in length) of inpatient consults or working with patients in a palliative care unit, outpatient hospice visits typically within a patient’s home, inpatient hospice both acute and long-term care, and electives in pediatrics, geriatrics, or interventional pain.

-Patient homes and long-term facilities: Fellows conduct home hospice or home palliative care visits with members of the interdisciplinary team which often include nurses, chaplains, social workers, etc. and attend any interdisciplinary case conferences for their patients.
-This can be completed as a separate clinical block or spread out over several months, i.e. every Thursday you do home visits with the team.
-Fellows must have 25 minimum hospice home visits Fellows’ long-term care experience should comprise a a minimum of one month or total 100 hours and provide access to meaningful care of patients on either a consultation team or a hospice or palliative care unit.
+Hospice: Fellows rotate 2.5 months in hospice and must have 25 minimum hospice home visits.
+Fellows conduct home hospice or home palliative care visits with members of the interdisciplinary team, which often includes nurses, chaplains, social workers, etc., and attend any interdisciplinary case conferences for their patients.
+This can be completed as a separate clinical block or spread out over several months (e.g., every Thursday you do home visits with the team).
+In addition, fellows gain long-term care experience at skilled nursing facilities, chronic care hospitals, or children's rehabilitation centers.

-Ambulatory practice setting: This is usually outpatient palliative medicine clinic that runs weekly although it varies from institution to institution.
+Ambulatory practice setting: This is usually an outpatient palliative medicine clinic that runs weekly, although it varies from institution to institution.
 You must attend clinic for at least 6 months during fellowship.

 Elective: Fellows must spend at least 1 month or equivalent of elective time in a clinically relevant field.
 Electives may include ethics consultations, geriatric medicine, interventional pain management, medical psychiatry, pediatrics, HIV clinic, medical oncology, radiation oncology, pulmonary, cardiology, neurology clinics, or other experiences determined to be appropriate by the program director.